Robert Avis, Counsel

 - Representing a charitable donor in relation to a dispute over the terms of a deed of gift.

-- Working with representative beneficiaries of a large employee share trust in Public Trustee v Cooper proceedings.
+- Working with representative beneficiaries of a large employee share trust in Public Trustee v Cooper proceedings relating to the sale of the business.

-- Prior to joining the firm, Robert was a self-employed barrister in a leading commercial chancery chambers, where he appeared in a number of high-profile cases including The Libyan Investment Authority v Goldman Sachs International EWHC 2530 (Ch) and Sabbagh v Khoury EWHC 3004 (Comm)
+- As a self-employed barrister, Robert appeared in a number of high-profile cases including The Libyan Investment Authority v Goldman Sachs International EWHC 2530 (Ch) and Sabbagh v Khoury EWHC 3004 (Comm).